 The core of this programme is biology, with perspectives on sustainability, environmental impact, animal health and welfare, plant health, and product quality.
-Students can choose between specialisations including animal nutrition, plant nutrition, animal health and welfare, and plant health and pest management, or they can combine animal and plant sciences.
-Because this is a cross-disciplinary master’s, students can also choose courses from other academic programmes in order to complement their specialisation.
+Students can choose between specialisations including animal nutrition, plant nutrition, animal health and welfare, plant health, and pest management, or combine animal and plant sciences.
+Because this is a cross-disciplinary master’s, students can also choose courses from other academic programmes.

-Students will learn analytical and problem-solving skills as well as how to do research and generate new knowledge.
-As much emphasis is placed on the academic and professional skills as on the applied skills.
+Students will learn analytical and problem-solving skills, how to do research, and how to generate new knowledge.
+In this programme emphasis is placed as much on the academic and professional skills as on the applied skills.

-International students make up roughly one-third of each class, providing students with international knowledge and perspectives.
-Students can network with their peers from other countries and learn about different environments – both academic and agricultural environments.
+International students make up roughly one-third of each class, providing students with international knowledge and perspectives and the possibility to learn about different environments – both academic and agricultural.
 Because agriculture industries and environmental impacts are international, it is natural to include different national perspectives in discussions about these topics.

 Denmark is an ideal place to study agriculture because of its huge food production industry, extensive agricultural research, and strict environmental regulations.
-International students will have a chance to learn from leaders in sustainable food production, and Danish students can learn about conditions outside Denmark.
+International students gain the chance to learn from leaders in sustainable food production, and Danish students can learn about conditions outside Denmark.

-Most students who complete this programme find employment with an advisory company in relation to primary production.
-Other careers for which graduates will be prepared include feed or supply, developing new plants, plant protection, teaching, and working with authorities to develop or enforce industry regulations.
+Most students who complete this programme find employment in the private sector as advisors or in research and development.
+Other career possibilities include feed or supply, developing new plants, plant protection, teaching, and working with authorities to develop or enforce industry regulations.